-David Herbert Lawrence (11 September 1885 – 2 March 1930) was an English novelist, short story writer, poet and essayist.
+David Herbert Lawrence (11 September 1885 – 2 March 1930) was an English novelist, short story writer, poet, playwright, literary critic, travel writer, essayist, and painter.
 His modernist works reflect on modernity, social alienation and industrialization, while championing sexuality, vitality and instinct.
-Several of his novels, Sons and Lovers, The Rainbow, Women in Love, and Lady...
+Four of his most famous novels — Sons...

 The business of art is to reveal the relation between man and his environment.